igor11191708/d3-custom-navigation-swiftui/README.md

 # Custom navigation swiftui

-Experimenting with navigation link. if you find this idea interesting you can expend it into more powerful solution.
+Experimenting with navigation link.
+Experimenting with navigation link. if you find this idea interesting you can expend it into a powerful solution.

 ## The result navigaion definition